dotnet/aspire/src/Aspire.Dashboard/README.md

 The dashboard has two kinds of endpoints: a browser endpoint for viewing the dashboard UI and an OTLP endpoint that hosts an OTLP service and receives telemetry.

-- `ASPNETCORE_URLS` specifies one or more HTTP endpoints through which the dashboard web application is served.
+- `ASPNETCORE_URLS` specifies one or more HTTP endpoints through which the dashboard frontend is served.
 Defaults to http://localhost:18888.
 - `DOTNET_DASHBOARD_OTLP_ENDPOINT_URL` specifies the OTLP endpoint.
 Defaults to http://localhost:18889.

 Endpoints are given names in Kestrel (`Browser` and `Otlp`) and can be configured using [Kestrel endpoint configuration](https://learn.microsoft.com/aspnet/core/fundamentals/servers/kestrel/endpoints#configure-endpoints-in-appsettingsjson).